damdo/workshops/intro-to-docker/step1.md

 credits: https://medium.com/docker-captain/docker-basics-f1a06fde18fb

-A Dockerfile declares how a container image is supposed formed and built.
+A Dockerfile declares how a container image is supposed to be formed and built.
 It vaguely recalls how we setup software on a machine: we specify the steps to copy files around, we install a package or maybe even build it from source.